omarelweshy/blog/_tabs/about.md

 order: 1
 ---

 ### _"Fresh graduate from Higher Institute of Management and Information Technology ( Very Good ).
-Skilled in Back-end Development, quick learner, Proficient in a range of modern technologies including Python, Java, JavaScript and Docker.
-Seeking a Software Engineer role."_
+Skilled in Back-end Development, quick learner, Proficient in a range of modern technologies including Python, Java, JavaScript and Docker."_

 ### **CONTACT**